Unobstructed Immersed Lagrangian Correspondence and Filtered $A_{\infty}$ Functor: Independence of the filtered functors of the Hamiltonian isotopy

-The moduli space $\mathcal M_{k+1}(L;E)$ is defined in (\ref{form317}).
+The moduli space $\mathcal M_{k+1}(L;E)$ is defined in \eqref{form317}.
 To specify the almost complex structure we use, we write $\mathcal M_{k+1}(L;E;J)$.
-It comes with evaluation maps:
+It comes with evaluation maps

 which is strongly smooth and such that ${\rm ev}_0$ is weakly submersive.
-(See \cite{foootech2} and \cite[Part 7]{fooospectr} for the definition of strong smoothness and weak submersivity.) \begin{prop} There exists a compact Hausdorff space $ \mathcal M_{k+1}(L;\mathcal J;E;{\rm top}({\rho})) $ equipped with a Kuranishi structure with corners, which has the following properties. \begin{enumerate} \item There exists an evaluation map
+(See \cite{foootech2,fooonewbook} and \cite[Part 7]{fooospectr} for the definition of strong smoothness and weak submersivity.) \begin{prop} There exists a compact Hausdorff space $ \mathcal M_{k+1}(L;\mathcal J;E;{\rm top}({\rho})) $ {M1k+1LJ@$\mathcal M_{k+1}(L;\mathcal J;E;{\rm top}({\rho}))$} equipped with a Kuranishi structure with corners, which enjoys the following properties: \begin{enumerate}\itemsep=0pt \item[$(1)$] There exists an evaluation map